Zetas2/pythoncountdownbot/README.md

 ## Requirements

-For this bot to work, you need at least the following:
+For this bot to work, you need at least the following the stuff in requirements.txt.

-- discord-py-interactions 4.3.3
-- interactions-tasks 1.0.0
-- interactions-wait-for 1.0.6
-- dateparser 1.1.1
-- psutil 5.9.1
-- validators 0.20.0
-- python-dotenv 0.20.0

 Sure..
 I might have missed something, but thats the main stuff at least.

 ## How to self host